 They require a healthy and balanced diet that includes high-quality protein and amino acid.
 The average annual cost for cat foods ranges between $150-$500.
 Moreover, they are subject to acute and chronic health problems, so you need to set aside a particular amount for medical expenses.

 On average, you may need $100-$500 annually for veterinary checkups and other medical expenses.
 Some people opt to buy cat health insurance to compensate for medical expenses.
-Insurance companies cost around $10-$40 for monthly health insurance of a pet.
+Insurance companies cost around $10-$40 for monthly health insurance for a pet.

 The average life expectancy of a Bombay cat is 12 to 16 years.
 However, some may live up to 20 years due to the inherited average lifespan of the American Shorthair parent.
 Both parents are exceptionally long-lived breeds.
 Therefore, Bombay's life expectancy is also long.